 - Diclofenac (Voltarol)

-Aspirin in large doses can cause tinnitus.
+Aspirin in large doses can be a medication which causes tinnitus.
 Small doses of Aspirin, used to treat flu, headaches and reduce the risk of stroke, is unlikely to cause tinnitus although some people who are more sensitive to aspirin have experienced tinnitus.
 Please consult your doctor if this is the case.
 Aspirin used to treat rheumatologic conditions can cause tinnitus.
 These side effects, however, are usually reversible on cessation of the drug.

 Some anti-malarial medications administered in high doses and for long periods can damage hearing function.
 If taken to prevent malaria in low doses this rarely occurs.
-If tinnitus is experienced it is usually temporary.
+If tinnitus is experienced as a result of this medication it is usually temporary.

 - Diazepam (Valium)